rtanglao/rt-sumo-python-hacks/FF25/ff25-takeaways.md

 #tl;dr

-If we can create a friendly sync on all 3 products and keep our open web user experience ahead of others (which includes promoting open web standards so websites and apps work everywhere) and make the mobile video experience work splendidly without flash, then our users will continue to be delighted.
+If we can create a user friendlysync on all three products and keep our open web user experience ahead of others (which includes promoting open web standards so websites and apps work everywhere) and make the mobile video experience work splendidly without flash, then our users will continue to be delighted.

 # Positives